What if I (or my employees) don’t want to be automatically enrolled in the plan?

-*If an employee takes a distribution (“cashes out”) before reaching age 59-1/2, the IRS generally requires automatic withholding of 20% of a 401(k) early withdrawal, which will be used to offset whatever they owe in federal taxes.
+*If an employee takes a distribution (“cashes out”) before reaching age age 59 1⁄2, the IRS generally requires automatic withholding of 20% of a 401(k) early withdrawal, which will be used to offset whatever they owe in federal taxes.
 They may owe applicable state and local taxes as well.
-The IRS will also assess a 10% early withdrawal penalty, if applicable.
+The IRS will also assess a 10% early withdrawal penalty if applicable.

 As a business owner, do I have to participate?

 No. However, it’s a great way to receive the same benefits as your employees.
 For example, you can defer paying taxes on any pre-tax contributions you make, and you can take advantage of any matching contributions that are offered.
-You may contribute up to $19,500 (up to $26,000 if you are age 50 or older) for the 2020 tax year.
+You may contribute up to the maximum per IRS limits for the applicable tax year.
 Note: You will be automatically enrolled unless you opt out by choosing the opt-out option in your online account.

 What are the plan fees, and who pays them?

 $135 per month recordkeeping fee ($405 billed quarterly) if working with a third party administrator (TPA) or $175 per month bundled recordkeeping fee ($525 billed quarterly) if not working with a TPA.

 $6 per participant, per month recordkeeping fee for each participant with an account balance over $100.
 This is deducted from participant accounts monthly.
 You (the business owner) may elect to pay it quarterly on behalf of the participants.